Landscape planning

 Despite the practical importance of landscape planning, it is widely described as an under-theorized field.
 Compared to adjacent fields such as ecology or geography, relatively few journals explicitly address landscape planning theory.
 Landscape and Urban Planning is one of the only major journals dedicated to landscape planning and even it emphasizes practice more than theory, which contributes to a weak conceptual framework of the whole field.
 Landscape planning draws from ecology, sociology, economics, engineering, and design.
 While the interdisciplinary nature is essential to the practical application of landscape planning, it also means that landscape planning lacks a single shared theoretical tradition.
 Linked fields such as landscape sociology are themselves new fields and not fully defined, adding to theoretical and conceptual confusion.
 Earlier generations of landscape planners relied on theories such as general systems theory, hierarchy theory, and stability models, however, these frameworks appear less frequently in contemporary literature and are essentially replaced by applicational concepts, such as green infrastructure, ecosystem services, social equity, health, cultural values, and governance, which outpaced the developing of a consolidated theory and creates gaps between practice and concept.
 In addition, landscape planning has highly elaborate procedural models aren't consistently grounded in a unified theory of landscape planning.
 Scientific concepts from landscape ecology, such as connectivity, resilience, and multi functionality, are used intensively during the landscape analysis phase and far less during goal development, decision making, and monitoring phases, showing incomplete theoretical integration across the structured sequence landscape planning typically follows.

 According to Erv Zube (1931–2002) landscape planning is defined as an activity concerned with developing landscaping amongst competing land uses while protecting natural processes and significant cultural and natural resources.
 Park systems and greenways of the type designed by Frederick Law Olmsted are key examples of landscape planning.
 Landscape designers tend to work for clients who wish to commission construction work.
 Landscape planners analyze broad issues as well as project characteristics which constrain design projects.

 Landscape planners may work on projects which are of broad geographical scope, concern many land uses or many clients or are implemented over a long period of time.
 As an example, the damage caused by unplanned mineral extraction was one of the early reasons for a public demand for landscape planning.

-Landscape planning is the process of analyzing and organizing land resources as well as water resources to create sustainable, functional, and aesthetically pleasing landscapes.
-It integrates ecological, social, cultural, and economic factors to guide spatial development and environmental management.